pfgithub/pfgithub.github.com/README.md

 # other things

+- [sitepages](sitepages) - quickly hacked together interfaces to quickly hacked together javascript code.
+- [clicker](https://clicker.pfg.pw) - one of those exponential growth "idle games".
 - [electron-music-player](https://github.com/pfgithub/electron-music-player) - a simple,
   lightweight\* music player that shows lyrics of the current song (\* as lightweight as an electron project can be, which is not very)
-- [sitepages](sitepages) - quickly hacked together interfaces to quickly hacked together javascript code.
 - [customizations](https://github.com/pfgithub/customizations) - userscripts and custom
   stylesheets for various websites and configuration files for some programs.